EternityJH/DetSegAVM/README.md

 The YOLOv5 and YOLOv8 are the fork repository.

 ## Detection
+Please refer to the YOLOv5 and YOLOv8 folder for the environment configuration.

+For training and inference with YOLOv5, please modify and run the "YOLOv5_bAVM.ipynb."

+For training and inference with YOLOv8, please modify and run the "YOLOv8_bAVM.ipynb."

 ## Segmentation
 If run on the anaconda environment please create a virtual environment.